azuredevcollege/trainingdays/day6/challenges/challenge5.md

 In this first task, we'll create a new Azure Container Registry (ACR) Instance.
 Azure Container Registry allows us to build, store, and manage container images and artifacts in a private registry for all types of container deployments.
 We're gonna store 2 images that we've created at the end of the challenge 4.
 Let's get started.
 We'll do all via portal, so let's jump to the https://portal.azure.com

-- Click the hamburger icon on the top left of the secren.
+- Click the hamburger icon on the top left of the screen.
 - Click **Create a resource** link.

 <img src="./img/acr1.png">